 If you want to build vertical structures in your garden, you can make willow plant supports.
 These are fabulous for growing sweet peas, beans, cobaea, hops or squash.
 For more indoor projects, you can learn how to weave your own weave willow baskets to store next year’s harvests.
 You can also make DIY newspaper plant pots.

 In February, we can begin thinking about starting seeds undercover.
 It’s an ideal time to start slow-growing crops such as eggplant, chillies and peppers that will need a long growing season.
 These will need to be sown on heat mats and kept in a frost-free greenhouse or on a windowsill.
 Using grow lights in February can help provide these seedlings with the light they need to not go leggy.

 February is also an excellent time for mulching your garden if you haven’t already.
 This will help the soil to warm up slightly for some direct sowings the following month.
-In the vegetable garden, a good way to mulch to cover the soil with a half-inch layer of compost.
+In the vegetable garden, a good way to mulch is to cover the soil with a half-inch layer of compost.
 This could be mushroom compost, aged manure, or homemade garden compost.
-For even more things you can do in the beginning of the growing year, head over to February Garden Jobs.
+For even more things you can do at the beginning of the growing year, head over to February Garden Jobs.